Hurricane Preparation for Gardens

 During the Hurricane

 While it’s critical to prepare ahead of time, during the hurricane itself, the best advice is to stay safe and indoors.
-Avoid going outside until the storm has passed.
+Avoid going outside at all until the storm has passed.

 Post-Hurricane Recovery

-After the storm has cleared, take time to assess your garden, it will need maintenance.
+After the storm has cleared, take time to assess your garden, it will likely need maintenance.

 • Clean Up Debris:

 • Identify any hazards, debris and branches that can be dangerous if tangled in power lines.
-Always assume power lines are still “live” and stay clear.
+Always assume power lines are still “live” and stay clear of them.

 • Uprooted plants may affect underground utilities and/or irrigation systems.